firozimtech/NSCLCpred/README.md

 ## Project Title: Development of machine learning model integrating transcriptional and biological interaction data to predict non-small cell lung cancer using LASSO.

 ### Motivation: This repository contains all information to develope a LASSO model for predicting Non-small cell lung cancer (NSCLC).
-It can be applied for other cancers.
+It can also be applied for other cancers.

 It contains following steps:
 1. Identification of Differentially Expressed Genes (DEGs)